Inference in Linear Dyadic Data Models with Network Spillovers: Set-up

-} where $\kappa_{m,m'}$ is a kernel function that will formally be defined in Section \ref{sec:NetworkHACVarianceEstimation}; $h_{m,m'}$ represents an indicator function that takes one if dyads $m$ and $m'$ are connected and zero otherwise; and $\hat{\varepsilon}_{m} \coloneqq y_{m}- x_{m}' \hat{\beta}$.
 This paper derives conditions under which $\widehat{Var}(\hat{\beta})$ is consistent for the asymptotic variance of $\hat{\beta}$.
-Before doing so, let us compare the variance estimator (\ref{eq:ExogenousRegression:NetworkVarianceEstimator}) with a dyadic-robust variance estimator often used in the empirical literature, which uses one-way clustering based on dyad groupings.
+Before doing so, let us compare the variance estimator (\ref{eq:ExogenousRegression:NetworkVarianceEstimator}) with an often used estimator based on one-way clustering of dyad groupings.